 eating and drinking.

-- Ask your surgeon if you should take your regular medicines with a small sip of water.
+- Ask your healthcare provider if you should take your regular medicines with a small

 - Wear loose, comfortable clothing on the day of surgery.